 After 8-10 minutes, you should notice the jam reducing and starting to thicken.

-Your jam is done when it has thickened enough.
-However, you won’t know this until it has finished cooling.
+Your no pectin peach jam is done when it has thickened enough.
+However, you won’t know until it has finished cooling.
 At that point, it’s too late to fix it.

 That’s why I use the frozen plate technique.
 Because the plate is frozen, it’ll instantly cool down the jam so you can determine how thick it is.